danlunt1976/UM_Bristol/Model_install.md

-The original CD is lot
+The original CD is lost

 gcom is the hardest part of the install.
 Gethin does this part.